thermalogic/SEES/README.md

 Nanjing,China
 Email£º cmh@seu.edu.cn

-I would like to thank you for your enrollment of the course!
+I would like to thank you for your enrollment.

 I offered the course through Github, so you will be always in programming and have to put in many hours.
 It may be tough to you.

-¡°When the going gets tough, the tough get going.¡±.
+¡°When the going gets tough, the tough get going.¡±  Joseph P. Kennedy

 I hope you will keep at it and I wish you continued success in the course!

 If you have concerns about the course, please raise them in the Github or email to me.
-I value all suggestions¡£
+I value all suggestions.

 # Goal